Robiedick/CCJMHomesteading/docs/PROJECT_OVERVIEW.md

 - publish, edit, and delete articles with Markdown support
 - manage categories and their colors/descriptions
 - invite additional users by single-use signup links
-- adjust the entire homepage copy per locale without code changes
+- adjust every piece of public-facing copy and imagery per locale without code changes
+- run full-text search across stories, categories, users, and invitations with smart filters

 The app is built with **Next.js 15** (App Router, Turbopack, server components) and uses **Prisma** to connect to **PostgreSQL** (Render) or **SQLite** (development).
 Authentication flows through **NextAuth** with username/password credentials seeded for the main admins.